waldlaubsaengernest/CatLearn/README.md

 3. Updating the active learning state.

-This allows CatLearn to be used efficiently on HPC systems without keeping large MPI Python jobs running during electronic structure calculations.
+This allows CatLearn to be used efficiently on HPC systems without keeping large MPI Python jobs running on one node between the electronic structure calculations.

 ### Local debugging